PantoMatrix/PantoMatrix/README.md

 <div align="center">
 <h1>PantoMatrix: Talking Face and Body Animation Generation</h1>
 PantoMatrix is an Open-Source and research project to generate 3D body and face animation from speech.
 It works as an API inputs speech audio and outputs body and face motion parameters.
-You may transfer these motion parameters to other formats such as Iphone ARKit Blendshape Weights or Vicon Skeleton bvh files based on your needs.
+You may transfer these motion parameters to other formats such as Iphone ARKit Blendshape Weights or Vicon Skeleton bvh files.
 <br>
 <br>
 </div>